Restless Legs Syndrome Medication

 Levodopa with carbidopa (Sinemet, Parcopa)

 Levodopa with carbidopa can improve sensory symptoms and periodic leg movements of sleep (PLMS) in primary RLS and in secondary RLS due to uremia.
-Most patients experience benefits with doses of 25/100 mg (in mild cases), with a maximum dose of 50/200 mg/day.
+Most patients experience benefits with doses of 25/100 mg (in mild cases), with a maximum dosage of 50/200 mg/day.

 Bromocriptine mesylate (Parlodel, Cycloset)

 Bromocriptine mesylate is a dopamine D2-receptor agonist that has been found to be effective in RLS.
 However, it is usually poorly tolerated because of nausea and orthostatic hypotension.
+Other dopamine agonists, such pramipexole, are preferred.

 Rotigotine (Neupro)